lara-clink/lambda_kinesis_stream/README.md

     - process_lambda.py

  ## How to use it
- You can upload the yaml code in the console in AWS CloudFormation or run the command line:
+ You can upload the yaml code in the console in AWS CloudFormation or run the command line (make sure you are logged in your profile):
  ```
  aws cloudformation deploy --template-file /path_to_template/cf_main_scope.yaml --stack-name kinesis-lambda
  ```